News & Events

 Dr. Daniel Lake Presents at Tuesday Reflections

-Dr. Daniel Lake, Associate Chair and Professor of the Political Science Department presents “The Pursuit of Technological Superiority and the Shrinking American Military” on February 11, 2020, 4:30 – 6 p.m., at Cardinal Lounge in Angell College Center.
+Dr. Daniel Lake, associate professor and chair of the Political Science Department presents “The Pursuit of Technological Superiority and the Shrinking American Military” on February 11, 2020, 4:30 – 6 p.m., at Cardinal Lounge in Angell College Center.

 Since World War II, there has been a clear shift away from the mass military model.
 What was once the norm, at least for militarily significant states, is now rather rare.
 Even major powers that still technically retain conscription, like Russia and China, do so selectively or not at all.
 While political and social factors such as a lack of major wars and changes in the perceived legitimacy of conscription are certainly important for understanding specific decisions to end or limit conscription, the broad scope of this trend suggests something more is at work.
 I argue that a critical underlying cause for the decline of the mass military model is developments in military technology.
 Technological change has undermined the usefulness and viability of the mass military model in two ways: by making mass less useful on the battlefield, and by making it much harder to sustain.
 Mass militaries have become less useful due to increases in the range, accuracy, and destructiveness of weaponry that have made the dense deployment of troops counterproductive.
 More importantly, increases in the complexity and cost of weapon systems since World War II have made it much more difficult to procure enough equipment to maintain a mass military equipped with modern equipment.
 In addition, these increasingly complicated weapons require skilled personnel to operate and maintain, undermining any benefit of conscription.
 These technological trends are likely to continue, resulting in a world where militaries tend to be relatively small, well-trained professional forces that are supplemented with mercenaries during times of war.